Scott Davies (footballer, born 1987): Tranmere Rovers

-Davies was named as captain at the start of the 19/20 campaign after the departure of former captain Steve Mcnulty to York City.
+Davies was named as captain at the start of the 2019–20 campaign after the departure of former captain Steve McNulty to York City.
 In October 2019 he signed a new contract with the club, until 2022.

 In January 2022 it was announced he would be retiring from professional football at the end of his contract.

+Coaching career

+Since June 2024, he has been the goalkeeper coach at Oldham Athletic.
+He moved to Boundary Park after previously working with the goalkeepers at the Fleetwood Town academy.